PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-11 08:36:31
+Last updated: 2024-04-11 08:38:22
-Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy
+Random Quote: Secrets are worth more than silver or sapphires.  -  Varys